Why is oral hygiene so important?

 How to Brush

-If you have any pain while brushing or have any questions about how to brush properly, please be sure to call one of our offices.
+Brushing is essential for good Oral Hygiene.
+If you have any pain while brushing or have questions about how to brush properly, please call one of our offices.
+Or schedule an appointment.

-Shine Dental recommends using a soft to medium tooth brush.
-Position the brush at a 45 degree angle where your gums and teeth meet.
-Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
-Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.
+Shine Dental recommends using a soft to a medium toothbrush.
+Position the brush at a 45-degree angle where your gums and teeth meet.
+Gently move the brush in a circular motion several times using small, gentle strokes, brushing the outside surfaces of your teeth.
+Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel discomfort.

 How to Floss